ClassificationMSA/USB/Results/Research Question 1/Readme.md

 + ### The method of how alpha (_a_) values are extracted in the integrated model.

-1) Adjusting the alpha (_a_) values between 0 and 1, 31 results are generated for each alpha.
+1) Using 20 alpha values evenly spaced between 0 and 1, 31 results are generated for each alpha.
-2) The accuracy of a specific alpha (_a_) value is the median of the results obtained from 31 iterations.
+2) The accuracy of a specific alpha (_a_) value is the median of the results obtained from 31 iterations using that alpha.
-3) The alpha value with the highest accuracy among them was selected for use.
+3) The alpha value with the highest accuracy among the 20 alpha values was selected for use.